rkalendar/Repeater/README.md

-## The output is saved in GFF3 files: nine-column, tab-delimited, plain text files.
+## The output is saved in GFF3 file: nine-column, tab-delimited, plain text file.